 Among modern scholars Plato’s idea of reincarnation is an embarrassment.
 They want to write it off as a kind of primitive superstition, or as an idea that exists on the fringes of his thought.
 But at the end of The Republic, after Socrates tells the elaborate myth of Er, or of how souls after death gather and choose a new life from many lives, he suggests that the whole purpose of the good life (the life of the philosopher) is to be able to choose wisely in that moment.

 We are used to thinking that we have one experience, that of this life.
 But Plato believed that we have many experiences.
-We are not usually in touch with these other experiences because we are designed us in such a way that the whole of our being is not available to us except in exceptional moments.
+We are not usually in touch with these other experiences because we are designed in such a way that the whole of our being is not available to us except in exceptional moments.
 But sometimes we know things that we shouldn’t know.
-For instance I knew as a child that the world was uncertain, that I had not always been this person, and that it was possible to move on at any time.
+For instance I knew as a child that the world was uncertain, and that it was possible to move on at any time.
 How can a child of five or six know this?
 I had lost no one close to my world at the time.
 What Plato would suggest is that I knew this because it was part of my experience or being.
 I had died.
 I had had been part of a world and had lost it, and there was a memory of it.
-Not a memory of the details, of my name and who I had been, or what kind of society I had lived in.
+Not a memory of the details, but of the understanding of it.
 The understanding I took from that life and other lives was still with me, but, like all of us, I was taught to forget it.
-The physical necessity of making a life and surviving forced this understanding into the background.

 Shades of the prison-house begin to close